 As a die hard Christma-holic, trust me when I say this: Munich Christmas markets are some next-level magic.

-Why should you take my word for it?
-Let’s put it this way, I love the holidays so much, I reckon I was made of gingerbread in a past life.
+Let’s put it this way, I love the holidays so much, I was probably made of gingerbread in a past life.
 And as someone who lives and breathes Christmas, I couldn’t have picked a better city to call home.
 Munich at Christmas time means cozying up with mulled wine (glühwein), eating one’s weight in candied almonds and soaking up a delightful ambiance that could melt even the Grinch.

 And sure, it may be the gallons of glühwein talking, but the Munich Christmas market scene is a true force to reckoned with, with countless options all over the city.
 This (ridiculously) thorough guide will walk you through the wildly magical world of Munich Christmas Markets, from the beautifully traditional to the more offbeat and unknown.
 I hope you like it!

 The Munich Christmas Market scene is filled with a mega-diverse roster of markets to visit, from the classic and traditional to the quirky and unconventional.
 This list covers some of the best, biggest and most interesting.
 Note that smaller ones do pop up around town as well, so check out the official Munich tourism website to get the full list.

 Pssst, don’t forget to pay attention to the Munich Christmas Market dates listed below – most of them will be closed by actual Christmas day, at which point all Bavarians kind of just hide in their homes and the streets are totally empty.
 You have been warned!